Is selling on Etsy worth it in 2026? Fees, pros, and cons

 2. Is Etsy better than Shopify for new sellers?

 Yes, Etsy is better than Shopify for new sellers of handmade crafts, vintage goods, and craft supplies.
 Etsy requires minimal setup and offers built-in traffic, while Shopify demands more technical effort and independent marketing to drive customers.
-However, Shopify gives you full control over branding, fees, and customer data, but the platform is more complex than Etsy.
+However, Shopify gives you full control over branding, fees, and customer data, and the platform is more complex than Etsy.

 3. Can you actually make money selling on Etsy?